microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/ipsecurityprofile_get.md

 # Get ipSecurityProfile

+ > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
+Use of these APIs in production applications is not supported.

-Retrieve the properties and relationships of ipSecurityProfile object.
+Retrieve the properties and relationships of an [ipSecurityProfile](../resources/ipsecurityprofile.md) object.

 ## Permissions